 We’ve also got a sample Band 6 paragraph that you can read over in our downloadable guide below!

-And that wraps up our guide to analysing The Merchant of Venice for HSC English Texts and Human Experiences – good luck!
+And that wraps up our guide to analysing The Merchant of Venice for HSC English Texts and Human Experiences.
+You’ve now got everything you need to know about The Merchant of Venice with the summary, key characters, themes and quotes — good luck!

 Looking for some extra help with The Merchant of Venice for Texts and Human Experiences?